On the Origin of Entropic Gravity and Inertia: mechanics from information loss

-From $Z_R$ one can obtain various thermodynamic relations between quantities such as $E$ (the total energy inside the horizon) or $S$ (the entropy inside the horizon).
-The free energy $G=E-T_U S$ from the partition function is expressed as $G=-\frac{1}{\beta} ln Z_R.$ Since the maximum entropy is achieved when $G$ is minimized (i.e., $dG=d(E-T_U S)=0$), we notice that the maximum entropy condition due to the information loss, that leaded to quantum mechanics, yields a condition \beq dE=T_UdS \eeq for the fixed Unruh temperature.
-This seems to be the origin of the relation, $dE_h=TdS_h$ used in Verlinde's formalism and Jacobson's formalism.
-It could also explain the first law of thermodynamics in black hole physics~\cite{Kim:2007vx} and the cosmic expansion.
+Let us derive the first law-like relation $dE_h=TdS_h$.
+From $Z_R$ one can obtain various thermodynamic relations between quantities such as $E$ (the total energy inside the horizon) or $S$ (the entropy related to the phase space of matter inside the horizon, $h[P]$) observed by the outside observer $\Theta$.
+The free energy $G=E-T_U S$ from the partition function is expressed as $G=-\frac{1}{\beta} ln Z_R.$ Let us assume that spacetime is static and $T_U$ is constant.
+Since the maximum entropy is achieved when $G$ is minimized (i.e., $dG=d(E-T_U S)=0$), we notice that the maximum entropy condition due to the information loss, that has leaded to quantum mechanics, yields a condition \beq dE=T_UdS \eeq for the fixed Unruh temperature.
+This could be the physical origin of the relation, $dE_h=TdS_h$ used in Verlinde's formalism and Jacobson's formalism.
+It might also explain the first law of thermodynamics in black hole physics~\cite{Kim:2007vx} and the cosmic expansion.

-In our formalism, the holographic entropy used by Verlinde is originated from the loss of information about the bulk field rather than about the exotic matter on the boundary like a string or a brane, and the maximum entropy condition is equivalent to the quantization condition.
-The relation implies that small energy $dE$ of matter crossing the horizon induces an increase of the horizon entropy \beq dS=dE/T_U. \eeq.
-This equation means that if we put the more matter into the horizon, the harder we can guess their configurations.
-The entropy and energy for the horizon are just those of field inside the horizon.
+In our formalism, the holographic entropy for entropic gravity is about the phase space information loss of the field beyond the horizon rather than about the exotic matter on the boundary like a string or a brane, and the maximum entropy condition is simply equivalent to the quantization condition.
+The relation in Eq. (\ref{1st}) implies that small energy $dE$ of matter crossing the horizon induces an increase of the horizon entropy \beq dS=dE/T_U \eeq by definition.
+This equation means that if we put the more matter into the horizon, the harder we can guess the configurations inside the horizon.
+The entropy and energy for the horizon are just those of the field inside the horizon.
 In consideration of the definition of the horizon as an information blockade, this interpretation is plausible.
-We do not need to assume unidentified DOF on the horizon to explain the entropy.
-The thermodynamic nature of entropic gravity arises from the the very quantum nature of QFT.
+We do not need to assume unidentified DOF on the horizon to explain the entropy, and the thermodynamic nature of entropic gravity arises from the the very quantum nature of QFT.

+Shannon entropy represents lack of information about configurations of a system \cite{Majumdar:1998xv}.
+Using this concept Bekenstein calculated the black hole entropy by arguing that the entropy is related to the equivalence class of all black holes having the same external parameters such as mass or charge~\cite{Bekenstein}.
+Therefore, our information theoretic interpretation of $dS$ is further justified by the black hole analogy.